 - Students may dash to the bathroom anytime the need arises.
 This issue is best resolved between the individual student and Mother Nature.
 The instructor does not wish to be part of this intimate relationship.
 Please exit and re-enter the classroom in stealth-like fashion, respectful of the occuring activity.

 - Grades are earned by the students, not awarded by the teacher.
 The convenient on-line gradebook is available for inspection 24-7 by students and parents.
 Students are encouraged to keep abreast of their scores and grades by checking the gradebook every so often.
 If score/grade issues arise, students are required to print their grade summary report as foundation for discussion/resolution.
+The instructor does not appreciate "shotgun" complaints/inquiries regarding assignments and scores.
 Due to extenuating circumstances, there might be a handful of days during which the gradebook would not be up-to-the-moment precise.

 - Grades are issued on an official basis every 3-4 weeks at Stevens High School.
 For interim grade inquiries, students and parents should view the on-line gradebook, which is the most up-to-date source (and the one that will serve as reference for the instructor if asked to provide a student's grade status at some random moment).
 Any lengthy conversation about grades between teacher and students will occur apart from the normal classroom.
 Due to confidentiality and right-to-privacy issues, the instructor will not engage in extensive discussion of grades via e-mail or telephone.